ArtFab/integrity-js/README.md

 * Default error messages will provide spot NaN, Infinity, null, undefined etc. and provide meaningful information
 * This is part of a similar set of libraries for other languages which are based on the same API

-General language independent informaiton about 'Integrity checking' can be found here: https://risingtyde.github.io/
+General language independent information about 'Integrity checking' can be found here: https://risingtyde.github.io/

+You can see examples of what exceptins are thrown and what messages are generated here: https://risingtyde.github.io/sample.html

 # Usage